 That manic 10-minute spell has seen me end up with a simply lovely mixed net of fish.
 It proves that you never quite know what you’ll hook next on a river.
 Every day’s different and that’s why I love river fishing so much!

 Paul went back to the Thames a week later and managed yet another surprise trout!
-This time it was a much bigger specimen caught on a stick float swim.
+This time it was a much bigger specimen caught on the stick float.